 3. Sonic the Hedgehog 3

 If you asked 4th grade Zach to try ranking the classic Sonic games, this would be #1.
 I never actually owned Sonic & Knuckles, so this was the definitive end chapter of the Genesis games for me.
-And I played the heck out of this game!
-The graphics were breathtakingly gorgeous (still are today!) and I loved the seamless transitions between acts and zones.
+And I played the heck out of this game after I got it for my birthday!
+The graphics were breathtakingly gorgeous (they still are today) and I loved the seamless transitions between acts and zones.
 Angel Island really seemed like a cohesive world!
-The “Blue Sphere” special stages made collecting the Chaos Emeralds actually feasible for once (I’m not a fan of the special stages of Sonic 1 and 2, especially in retrospect!) and Super Sonic was a blast to use once unlocked.
+The “Blue Sphere” special stages made collecting the Chaos Emeralds actually feasible for once (I’m not a fan of the special stages of Sonic 1 and 2, especially in retrospect) and Super Sonic was a blast to use once unlocked.

 The new shields offered a lot of variety in gameplay and strategy, and the zones were fast, beautiful, and HUGE!
 Hydrocity and Ice Cap in particular were absolutely amazing in their mixture of pure speed, novelty mechanics, and killer soundtracks.
 Hydrocity Act 2 might even be my favorite track in the entire series-just try not to get hyped listening to it:

 In my opinion, the only zone “misfire” here is Marble Garden.
-It’s too long, too slow, and far too easy to run into those spiked ball and chains all the time!
+It’s too long, too slow, and far too easy to run into those always-in-the-way spiked ball and chains all the time.
 But that barely weights down an otherwise amazing game that’s a joy to play and very light on its feet.
-I love Sonic 3-it’s still one of my most comforting games!
+I love Sonic 3-it’s still very nostalgic!

 2. Sonic the Hedgehog 2